 As a staple in the stand-up community, Dane Cook has fostered a reputation as one of today's most prolific stand-up comedians, while simultaneously distinguishing himself as a charismatic and versatile actor in a variety of film and television projects.

-Next year marks Cook's 30-year run as a stand-up comedian with hit comedy specials such as “Vicious Circle,” “Isolated Incident” and “Rough Around the Edges.”
+This year marks Cook's 30-year run as a stand-up comedian with hit comedy specials such as “Vicious Circle,” “Isolated Incident” and “Rough Around the Edges.”
 His upcoming comedy special, "Tell It Like It Is," is the perfect commemoration to an incredible career over the past three decades and what is sure to be another memorable year ahead.
-Cook recently wrapped his national "Tell It Like It Is Tour" for which he visited more than 40 cities in the United States for 90 minutes of non-stop laughter including dynamic performances at Radio City Music Hall and the Dolby Theater.
+Cook recently wrapped his national "Tell It Like It Is” tour for which he visited more than 40 cities in the United States for 90 minutes of non-stop laughter including dynamic performances at Radio City Music Hall and the Dolby Theater.

 In 2017, Dane was seen in the critically acclaimed Starz series, "American Gods," in a stand-out role opposite Betty Gilpin and Ricky Whittle.